 - Starting Location: Ogwen Visitor Centre

 This route ascends a path to the side of Devil’s Kitchen and summits Y Garn.
+For a detailed description of this route, see this Y Garn hiking guide.

 The trail begins with a walk up to Cwm Idwal along the well marked path from the visitor centre.
 Upon reaching the lake, circle around to the right along the western shoreline.
 At the far end of the lake the path begins to ascend towards the Devil’s Kitchen, which you will see straight ahead of you.